DataDog/integrations-extras/shipyard/README.md

    2. To get the Datadog site URL, see [Getting Started with Datadog Sites][4] and compare your dashboard's site URL to the ones in the table.
 3. Click **Install Datadog**.
    1. Optionally, toggle `enable Datadog logging for all environments`, Shipyard will automatically send the logs for all your environments.
-4. To select specific environments from which you want to send logs for each repo, visit the [Configure Application page](https://docs.shipyard.build/docs/config).
+4. To select specific environments from which you want to send logs for each repo, see the [Configure Application page][10].
    1. Select the third tab, "Notification Settings".
    2. Toggle the "Enable Datadog logging" for this environment.